Author: Mark Sulc

 It is always a good idea to check areas where wild cherry trees grow after a storm and pick up and discard any fallen limbs to prevent animals from grazing on the leaves and twigs.

 Frost affects toxicity.
 Cyanogenic glucosides are converted quickly to prussic acid (i.e. hydrogen cyanide) in freeze-damaged plant tissues.
-Prussic acid poisoning potential is most commonly associated the first autumn frost.
+Prussic acid poisoning potential is most common after the first autumn frost.
 New growth from frosted plants is palatable but can be dangerously high in prussic acid.

 Fertility can affect poisoning risk.
 Plants growing under high nitrogen levels or in soils deficient in phosphorus or potassium will be more likely to have high prussic acid poisoning potential.

-Fresh forage is more risky.
+Fresh forage has more risk.
 After frost damage, cyanide levels will likely be higher in fresh forage as compared with silage or hay.
 This is because cyanide is a gas and dissipates as the forage is wilted and dried for making silage or dry hay.